-9 What are a policyholder's notice obligations for a claims-made policy?
+9 What are a policyholder's notice obligations for a claimsmade policy?

 Claims-made policies typically provide coverage only if a claim is made during the policy period and reported to the insurer during the policy period or any applicable extended reporting period.
-Timely notice is an essential element of a claims-made policy.
-Accordingly, a policyholder's failure to give notice in good time under a claims-made policy may result in a forfeiture of coverage.
+Timely reporting is an essential element of a claims-made policy.
+Accordingly, a policy-holder's failure to report in good time under a claims-made policy may result in a denial of coverage.

-Therefore, a critical issue in insurance litigation relates to what events constitute a 'claim' for the purposes of notice under a claims-made policy.
+Therefore, a critical issue in insurance litigation relates to what events constitute a 'claim' for the purposes of the reporting requirement of a claims-made policy.
 Most courts have held that a 'claim' contemplates the assertion of a legal right by a third party against the policyholder.

-However, under certain circumstances, an agency subpoena or administrative proceeding might satisfy the 'claim' requirement for the purposes of a triggering notice under a claims-made policy.
-In contrast, a mere request for information or communication alleging wrongdoing will not typically rise to the level of a 'claim' in this context.
+However, under certain circumstances, an agency subpoena or administrative proceeding might satisfy the claim requirement for the purposes of a triggering notice under a claims-made policy.
+In contrast, a mere request for information or communication alleging wrongdoing will not typically rise to the level of a claim in this context.